Cuhadari-Deniz/nindo-lite/README.md

 To run the tests run `bun check`

-⚠️ Currently `bun test` is not supported due to an compatibility issue with bun and vite
+⚠️ Currently `bun test` is not supported due to a compatibility issue with bun and vite